Da1sypetals/XMM-prototype/README.md

 1. I believe the parser part needs to be improved for robustness, so please test and report in issue if failure occurs.
    - Writing massive test or refactoring parser is appreciated :heart:.
 2. Currently supported functions are listed in the end.
 3. The current CUDA implementation is completely not optimized.
-The optimization pattern is nearly identical to *GEMM* optimizations, but it may take quite a lot time to make small adjustments to fit our needs.
+The optimization pattern is nearly identical to *GEMM* optimizations, but it may require careful inspection and modification to make small adjustments and fit our needs.